markmerker/thinkcspy/_sources/GeneralIntro/LPS/OperatorsAndOperands.rst

     print(2 ** 3)
     print(3 ** 2)

-When a variable name appears in the place of an operand, it is replaced with the value to which it refers.
-For example, what if we wanted to find length in miutes of a movie that was 2 hours and 23 minutes long, we might write the following code.

-.. activecode:: lps-oao-code-2
-    :nocanvas:
-    :nocodelens:

-    hours = 2
-    minutes = 23
-    total_minutes = (hours * 60) + minutes
-    print( total_minutes )

 :sctnhead:`Three Kinds of Division`

-Computer division is a little more interesting than it is in simple arithmetic.
+Division with computers is a little more interesting than it is in simple arithmetic.
 There are actually 3 kinds of division, represented by the symbols  /,  //  and %.

 This exercise has two purposes.
 This first is to learn about the three kinds of division.
 The second is to learn a little about problem solving.

-Here is the problem:  ** What do  /, // and % do?
+Here is the problem:  **What do  /, // and % do?
 How are they different?**

 Exercise 1.
 Step 1.